galvanic/adversML/README.md

 ### software eng (ie. not directly important for this project) stuff:

-- decide and implement how to store experiment spec and results (+logging), prob grouped in batches
+- implement how to store experiment files, prob grouped in batches
 - assert all matrix shapes and types
-- seek feedback to refine pipeline
 - implement logging
 - implement other termination conditions: detect convergence
 - implement data loading from different filetypes
+- add tests

 ### optimisations: